 Characteristics of the property include nutrient deficient soils, a significant amount of rock in the vineyards, a diversity of young and older vines, some of which are more than fifty years old, high elevation, numerous vineyard exposures and proximity to the San Pablo Bay and its cool breezes.
 Yields are extremely low – often around 1 ton per acre.

 Several owners have overseen the property over the decades.
 The winery itself dates from 1889 and was built by German immigrant John Henry Fisher; it was known during his ownership as Fisher and Sons (Fisher Vineyards) named after John H Sr and his son, John H Jr. Fisher dug a very short cave into the hillside for wine aging purposes; this is still being used today, although most of the interior has been covered with shotcrete.
-This is among a very few number of pre-1900 wine caves constructed in the Napa Valley including Beringer, Del Dotto Atlas Peak, Storybook in Calistoga, and Stags’ Leap Winery.
+This is among very few pre-1900 wine caves constructed in the Napa Valley including Beringer, Del Dotto Atlas Peak, Storybook in Calistoga, and Stags’ Leap Winery.

 Fisher would transport barrels of wine from the property via horse and wagon to the Napa River where they would then be ferried to San Francisco by boat to be bottled and sold.
-He also sold pickles by the barrel and owned Fisher Packing Company, a pickle and fruit packing factory located at 509 Commercial Street in San Francisco – current site a high rise residential skyscraper.
+He also sold pickles by the barrel and owned Fisher Packing Company, a pickle and fruit packing factory located at 509 Commercial Street in San Francisco – current site a high-rise residential skyscraper.
 Previously John made money by engraving swords.
 He declared bankruptcy after the 1906 San Francisco earthquake and subsequent fire destroyed his pickle business.

-By 1908 according to an short mention in the October 28th issue of the Napa Journal, Fisher was forced to sell his 250 acres for $5,358 to Alton Illinois based, Illinois Pacific Glass Co (at the time, one of the largest glass manufacturing companies in the U.S.) with three factories in San Francisco.
+By 1908 according to a short mention in the October 28th issue of the Napa Journal, Fisher was forced to sell his 250 acres for $5,358 to Alton Illinois based, Illinois Pacific Glass Co (at the time, one of the largest glass manufacturing companies in the U.S.) with three factories in San Francisco.
 We have found records indicating that Fisher was at odds over debt with Illinois Pacific Glass Co for some 20+ years from 1905 until at least 1936.

 During part of Prohibition there is some evidence that bootlegging occurred in the old cellar by then owners Pietro (Peter) and Maria Marenco.
 The Brandlin family, a name synonymous with Mt.
 Veeder (Brandlin Vineyard) owned the property from 1921 through 1941.
 Remnants of old tunnels cut into the hillsides, presumably boot legging operations dating from the 1920s – the entrances now mostly overgrown by surrounding vegetation.

 Jack and Mary Catherine Taylor first visited Mt.
 Veeder as a summer destination, staying in Lokoya Lodge 1936.
-This lodge was built in the 1800s and was known as Johannesburg until its named was changed in 1920; we have seen advertisements for it in numerous issues of the San Francisco Examiner from that era – its conceivable that the Taylors saw one of those ads or perhaps a friend suggested they visit.
-Unfortunately the lodge burned down in 1959 – probably very disappointing news to the Taylors who were living on Mt.
+This lodge was built in the 1800s and was known as Johannesburg until its named was changed in 1920; we have seen advertisements for it in numerous issues of the San Francisco Examiner from that era – it’s conceivable that the Taylors saw one of those ads or perhaps a friend suggested they visit.
+Unfortunately, the lodge burned down in 1959 – probably very disappointing news to the Taylors who were living on Mt.
 Veeder at that time.

 In 1941, Jack and Mary bought the property from Henry Brandlin – but this was during World War II and their plans for living on site and developing the ranch were interrupted.
 Jack was called away for work several times leaving Mary to oversee the property and manage their new vineyard (with vines planted in 1944 although deer ate a majority of the young plantings due to shortage of metal fencing supplies during World War II).
 Beginning in 1945, the couple along with their three children, including twins, moved into what was the old distillery on the property.